flext/book-getready/01/README.md

 ## Industrial design

-**The framework.** FLEXT is designed to optimize the ergonomics, functionality, usability, and production of applications.
+**The framework.** FLEXT is essentially a 2-pane layout with its scrollable core IO elements in the smaller pane leaving the large pane for content.
 Its IO elements are *ergonomically placed* on the screen, they are *multi-functional* while providing *consistent behavior* to optimize usability, and their *built-in features* and *adaptive form factor* couple custimization and production efficiency.

 <br>